The spiritually-minded man understands that Christ Crucified is God’s true power and wisdom - 1 Corinthians 2:14.

 To

-the Gentile, the very suggestion that the answer to humanity’s plight was the
+the Gentile, the very suggestion that the answer to humanity’s plight is the

 shameful execution of a powerless man for sedition against the world’s

-Yet it was by the public crucifixion of His son that God achieved victory over sin, death, and Satan.
-Therefore, the proclamation of a “crucified Messiah” is the “wisdom and power of God,” and an event that was all too physical, and occurred on the earth, within history and time, and was certainly visible.
+Yet it is by the public crucifixion of His son that God has achieved victory over sin, death, and Satan.
+Therefore, the proclamation of a “crucified Messiah” is the “wisdom and power of God,” an event that was all too physical, occurred on the earth, within history and time, and was certainly visible to the naked eye.

 Thus,